Local construction of knotted screw dislocations in smectic liquid crystals: Introduction

 \section{Introduction}

 Liquid crystals are substances that have properties of both liquid and solid states of matter.
 One of their key crystalline properties is their orientational order: at each point, there is a preferred direction of the orientation of the molecules.
-On the other hand, the molecules can flow like a liquid, sometimes freely and sometimes with constraints.
-These constraints arise, for instance, in smectic liquid crystals, which possess a layered structure capturing their positional ordering.
-Singularities, known as defects, can occur in both the director and the layered structure of the liquid crystal.
+At the same time, the molecules can flow like a liquid, with or without constraints.
+These constraints arise, for instance, in any phase of smectic liquid crystals admitting a layered structure reflecting positional order.
+Singularities, also known as defects, can occur in both the director and the layered structure of the liquid crystal, significantly influencing the material's physical properties \cite{FB}.
 In three-dimensional space, these defects manifest as points or lines.
 For smectic liquid crystals, line defects can be either disclinations or dislocations (of edge or screw type).\\

 The first approach to study these defects is homotopy theory, which can be used to classify neighborhoods of defects up to homotopy \cite{Me}.
 One can also try to understand how line defects are globally positioned in the ambient space, as captured by knot theory.
 This ``global position" has been observed to be rather diverse in experiments \cite{KnotsExp}.
 Knot theory has thus been imported to the theoretical study of liquid crystals in various contexts \cite{MA, M1, NKTK}.
 In phases like smectics or cholesterics, the ordered medium has more structure than only a director line field, and other mathematical theories beyond homotopy theory and knot theory are involved.
-For instance, foliation theory is crucial in smectics \cite{Poe, CAK, MAHK}, while contact topology found important applications in cholesterics \cite{M2, PA1, PoTh}.
+For instance, foliation theory is crucial in smectics \cite{Poe, CAK, MAHK, SeKa}, while contact topology found important applications in cholesterics \cite{M2, PA1, PoTh}.